 My Cute Graphics is perfect for educators, teachers, and those wanting to home school.
 The artist, Laura Strickland, has been creating graphics online since 2006, making her artwork a valuable resource to educators.
+This is one of the first sites that I used to create worksheets for our kids and I will always be grateful for all of the hard work she puts into the site.
 Visit My Cute Graphics.

-Pixabay offers high-quality photos, illustrations, and vector graphics that you can download and use anywhere.
+Pixabay offers high-quality photos, illustrations, free clipart images, and vector graphics that you can download and use anywhere.
 Like many of the free clipart and photo sites, they also offer stock photos for purchase.

 Clker.com is an online sharing service where users share free public domain vector cliparts, or share public domain photos and derive vector cliparts from those photos.
 This is one of the first sites I started using.
 I don't use it quite as much anymore, the graphics tend to be lesser quality than some of the ones above, but I can find some things there that I can't anywhere else.

 Pixaroma is another site that has mostly exclusive artwork from original artists.
 That's nice because a lot of the time you'll see the same artwork across multiple sites.
 However, this also means that the selection isn't quite as large as other sites, but the work you find is top quality.

 Vector Open Stock has some exclusive images as well as free clipart images that you can find spread out among the other large image sites.
 You have to scroll through a couple of rows of pay-images from shutterstock before you get to your free files, but it's worth it.